Is the Nest Learning Thermostat compatible with dual fuel hybrid heating and cooling systems?

 - Take the cover off of the thermostat and look at the wires.
 If you see a wire in the O, B, or O/B connector and a wire in W1, you likely have a dual fuel system (however, sometimes the wire for auxiliary strip heat is also in the W1 connector, so this is not a sure test).

-While setting up your Nest Learning Thermostat, choosing the incorrect options for a dual fuel system can result in damage to your system, so it’s important for a professional to assess the requirements for your specific dual fuel configuration.
+While setting up your Nest Thermostat, choosing the incorrect options for a dual fuel system can result in damage to your system, so it’s important for a professional to assess the requirements for your specific dual fuel configuration.

 A professional installer can choose the right settings for each type of system in Pro Setup that can be accessed in the EQUIPMENT section of SETTINGS.

-You should ask your installer what options they selected for your system so you’ll have them handy if you ever need to re-enter them yourself.
+Once the installation is complete, you should ask your installer what options they selected for your system so you’ll have them handy if you ever need to re-enter them yourself.